Weaving a Path to Self-Sufficiency

 The shop's wares include vibrantly colored cotton cloth in traditional indigenous patterns, as well as monochromatic eri silk (sustainably and ethically harvested) fabric and scarves.
 It takes the collective's weavers 15 days to weave 50 meters of fabric on handlooms.
 One hundred percent of the profits from the sale of its hand-woven textiles are reinvested into the collective.

 "These fabrics are special due to the quality of the weaving and the sense of extended community that comes from supporting a collective such as this one," says Debi.
 "Weaving Destination brings hope and stability to women who have experienced traumatic abuse and social exclusion … and purchases through our Etsy shop directly support the weavers' pathway to self-sufficiency."

-Posted on Nov 22nd, 2013 in sewing, fabric, textiles, cotton, hand-woven, eri silk, weaving, Weaving Destination
+Posted on in sewing, fabric, textiles, cotton, weaving, hand-woven, eri silk, Weaving Destination